Updates on COVID-19 Vaccinations

-Free COVID-19 vaccinations are available by appointment only for individuals ages 16 and older at the Cal State LA Vaccination Center, operated by the city of Los Angeles.
+Free COVID-19 vaccinations are available for individuals ages 16 and older at the Cal State LA Vaccination Center, operated by the city of Los Angeles.

 Return to Campus